 What is lock pages in memory option?

-It is a security setting that allows accounts to keep data in physical memory, instead of paging it to disk.
+Lock pages in memory is a security setting that allows accounts to keep data in physical memory, instead of paging it to disk.

-The policy Lock Pages in Memory option is disabled by default.
+The policy lock pages in memory option is disabled by default.

 Windows may negatively interfere with SQL Server by taking memory away.